Theatre Passe Muraille: Collective creation

-Developing Canadian Theatre
+Developing Canadian theatre

 Since its inception, Passe Muraille has mentored and provided space and support to emerging theatre artists companies.
 In 1973, Thompson started a production-oriented "seed-show" programme.
 During his term, Clarke Rogers started a script-oriented New Works programme and most recently, current Artistic Director Andy McKim opened the theatre's doors to anyone with new ideas for Passe Muraille's new Five-minute Pitch programme.

 Many successful alternative theatre companies developed within Passe Muraille's walls.
 Buddies in Bad Times, which is committed to supporting LBGT voices, the feminist Nightwood Theatre, Newfoundland's CODCO, Necessary Angel Company and the Blyth Summer Festival, among others, all had their beginnings with TPM.

 Many well-known performers, writers and theatre artists, including Eric Peterson, David Fox, Mary Walsh, Rick Salutin and Linda Griffiths worked with Passe Muraille early in their careers.
 Writers Ann-Marie MacDonald, Michael Ondaatje, Maria Campbell and Timothy Findley have all staged plays at Passe Muraille.

-Theatre Space
+Venue

 The building was originally a bakery built in 1902 and has served several purposes over the decades.
 When TPM took the building over it had fallen under disrepair and large renovations were undertaken to bring the building up to the required standards.

 A second round of renovations began in 1983, the most important additions of which were the building of a large cruciform opening in the floor of the second storey and the installation of a lighting grid.
 The theatre houses two stages: the "Mainspace" which seats 185 and the "Backspace" which seats 55.